 - Work out a few examples on your own in order to get the feel for a subject. - Make a conjecture, and test, prove, and/or disprove it. - Supply the details of a proof that is sketched or omitted in your primary source. - If the topic you've chosen involves an algorithm, implement it in the computer language of your choice.

-3. Write a short report (approximately 3-4 pages) summarizing what you've done.
-The report must be written in good mathematical style (see below) and is due on the last day of class: Thursday, May 6.
+3. Write a short report (approximately 3-4 pages, but this may vary) summarizing what you have done.
+The report is due on Thursday, April 28.
+This is a firm deadline, because the last requirement is...